 Danej (1980) reported that phenolic compounds are good inhibitors of fungal pathogens and useful in controlling fungal diseases.
 Garg (1974) studied the antifungal activity of essential oil of Boswellia serrata against seventeen pathogenic fungi.
-From the above reports, it was clear that plants containing natural phenols could be used as biofungicides against the Fusarium solani.
-It is a important pathogen causing wilt of chili, tomato, brinjal, muskmelon, chickpea, pigeon pea etc. Mandhare et al., (1989) reported Fusarium solani causing wilt of brinjal and also pathogenic to potato, tomato, chickpea, pigeon pea and coriander.
-Leaves of Boswellia serrata and Woodfordia fruticosa were used tested for their antifungal properties against the important pathogen Fusarium solani (Mart.)
-Sacc. as they contain natural phenols.
+From the above reports it was clear that plants containing natural phenols could be used as biofungicides against the Fusarium moniliforme.
+Therefore, leaves of Boswellia serrata and Woodfordia fruticosa were tested for their antifungal properties against the important pathogen Fusarium moniliforme as they contain natural phenols.
 In addition Mundulea sericea, Gnidia glauca and Ocimum americanum were also tested for their fungicidal properties.